-My kids were born and raised in California and when they were both old enough to remember their first experience it was time for a trip to Disneyland!
+My kids were born and raised in California.
+When they were all old enough to remember their first experience it was time for a trip to Disneyland!
 Here is a bit from our trip and some tips for the Disneyland Theme Park. (originally published 4/16)

-There is something magical about “The Happiest Place on Earth”, and although we would like to go as often as possible, all the little things add up when you are on a budget.
-I compiled a list of FREE things at Disney, as well as tips and tricks for saving money when you visit Disneyland……enjoy!
+There is something magical about “The Happiest Place on Earth“.
+Although we would like to go as often as possible, all the little things add up when you are on a budget.
+I compiled a list of FREE things at Disney, as well, enjoy!

 This is how to save money at Disneyland

 - It’s a true story we do often.
 Tou can do it too!
 If you want discount Disneyland tickets immediately you can use code typical10 promo code at checkout.

 The best time to visit Disneyland